- First, decide if mortgage refinancing is right for you

 Refinancing a mortgage is the process of taking out a new mortgage loan and paying off the existing one.
 A mortgage refinance can save you tens of thousands of dollars.
 However, if you don’t understand the process, refinancing could cause you to spend more money over the life of the loan.

 Reasons for refinancing a home

 Knowing when to refinance is just as important as knowing how.
 There are a number of reasons that people choose to refinance a mortgage.

-- To get a lower mortgage payment: If you refinance your mortgage loan to get a lower interest rate, you will often come away with a lower monthly payment, which can free up money for other living expenses.
+- Get a lower mortgage payment: If you refinance your mortgage loan to get a lower interest rate, you will often come away with a lower monthly payment, which can free up money for other living expenses.

-- To get out of paying FHA or VA mortgage insurance premiums: If you purchased your home with FHA or VA mortgage insurance, once you have 20 percent equity in your home, you can refinance into a conventional loan and avoid paying costly insurance premiums.
+- Get out of paying FHA or VA mortgage insurance premiums: If you purchased your home with FHA or VA mortgage insurance, once you have 20 percent equity in your home, you can refinance into a conventional loan and avoid paying costly insurance premiums.

 You can refinance your mortgage at any time, though some lenders have guidelines about how soon they will refinance an existing loan.